nico777z/appAnalysis/README.md

 # appAnalysis
 App Design Based on Users' Interests

-Open file .ipynb to run it!
+Open  AppAnalysis.ipynb file to run it.